redpanda-data/connect/docs/inputs/README.md

 message payload.
 The path can either point to a single file (resulting in only a single message) or a directory, in which case the directory will be walked and each file found will become a message.

+Messages consumed by this input can be processed in parallel, meaning a single instance of this input can utilise any number of threads within a `pipeline` section of a config.

 ### Metadata